clhenrick/clhenrick.io/content/blog/2022-01-31-color-legend-element.md

 ## Feedback

 That about sums up Color Legend Element.
 Please make sure to check out the [CLE website][cle-website] and [Observable Notebook][cle-notebook] for examples on how to use it.
-To report a bug or make a suggestion, please open an issue in the [Github repository][cle-github] or send me a [Tweet](https://twitter.com/chrislhenrick).
+To report a bug or make a suggestion, please open an issue in the [Github repository][cle-github].
 Lastly, please do let me know if it's helped you out at all in a project, I would be flattered to see it out in the wild!
 Thanks for reading 🙏.

 [cle-github]: https://github.com/clhenrick/color-legend-element
 [cle-website]: https://clhenrick.github.io/color-legend-element/